 You also have the opportunity to specialise.
 Through choice of elective subjects, you can design an MCom program to meet specific career goals.

 A further option is to do a specialist masters, such as in HR or Marketing.
 A specialist business masters is essentially an MCom with a strong major.
-Students do extra subjects in an area of specialisation and fewer subjects elsewhere.
+Students do extra subjects in an area of concentration and fewer subjects elsewhere.

 Study Online for a Master of Commerce